Braid group symmetries of Grassmannian cluster algebras: Quasi-isomorphism of configuration spaces

+It follows that there is a sequence of mutations $Q_k(T) \to Q(\mcc_{\Le})$ where $Q_k(T)$ is (the mutable subquiver of) a Fock-Goncharov quiver for a triangulation $T$, and $Q(\mcc_{\Le})$ is the mutable subquiver of the rectangular grid in Figure~\ref{fig:stdseed48}.
+Our proof of Theorem~\ref{thm:PsiPhyXY} is algebraic, i.e. we do not exhibit any such sequence of mutations.

-Before proving Theorem~\ref{thm:PsiPhyXY}, we will need to pick a convenient \emph{nerve} in the Fock-Goncharov cluster structure.
-First, we note that the definition of Fock-Goncharov coordinate \eqref{eq:FGCoord} can be extended in an obvious way to obtain invariants of four flags, giving rise to functions $\Delta_{a,b,c,d}(w,x,y,z) \in \Conf(k,r)$ for any choices of $a+b+c+d = k$ and $\{w < x < y < z \} \subset [1,r]$.
-We call these functions \emph{quadruple invariants}.
+Before proving Theorem~\ref{thm:PsiPhyXY}, we will identify a convenient nerve in the Fock-Goncharov cluster structure.
+First, we extend the definition of Fock-Goncharov coordinate \eqref{eq:FGCoord} in the obvious way to quadruples of flags, giving rise to functions $\Delta_{a,b,c,d}(w,x,y,z) \in \bbc(\Conf(k,r))$ for any choices of $a+b+c+d = k$ and $\{w < x < y < z \} \subset [1,r]$.
+We use the same name (\emph{Fock-Goncharov coordinate}) for these more general functions on $\bbc(\Conf(k,r))$.

 \begin{lem} Suppose $r \geq 4$.
-There is a nerve $\mcn$ for $\bbc(\Conf(k,r))$, such that every cluster variable on $\mcn$ is a quadruple (or triple) invariant. \end{lem}
+There is a nerve $\mcn$ for $\bbc(\Conf(k,r))$ on which every cluster variable on $\mcn$ is a Fock-Goncharov coordinate (involving four or fewer flags). \end{lem}

 \begin{proof} Let $T$ be a triangulation of the $r$-gon.
 Fock and Goncharov described some Pl\"ucker-like relations amongst quadruple invariants \cite[Equation 10.3]{ModuliSpaces}.
 Letting $\ov{a} = (a,b,c,d)$ denote a nonnegative integer solution to $a+b+c+d = k-2$, these relations are